julianiff/refactoring-kata/README.md

-# 🔧 TypeScript Refactoring Katas (AI GENERATED README AND KATAS)
+# 🔧 TypeScript Refactoring Katas

+(AI generated readme and katas)

 A hands-on collection of code exercises for practicing Martin Fowler's refactoring techniques.
 Each kata presents real-world code scenarios that benefit from systematic refactoring.